AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

    This is useful for customers who have the desire for more automated processes.
 The available options are:

    * **Ask every time** - This is the default setting and requires manual intervention on any Important failure.
    * **Fail immediately** - If selected, the pipeline will be cancelled whenever an Important failure occurs.
 This is essentially emulating a user manually rejecting each failure.
    * **Continue immediately **- If selected, the pipeline will proceed automatically whenever an Important failure occurs.
 This is essentially emulating a user manually approving each failure.

    Now you define the parameters controlling the production deployment.
 The three available options are as follows:

-    * **Use Go Live Approval **- A deployment must be manually approved by a business owner, project manager, or deployment manager via the Cloud Manager UI.
+   * **Use Go Live Approval **- A deployment must be manually approved by a business owner, project manager, or deployment manager via the [!UICONTROL Cloud Manager] UI.
    * **Use CSE Oversight** - A CSE is engaged to actually start the deployment.
 During pipeline setup or edit when CSE Oversight is enabled, the Deployment Manager has the option of selecting:

      * **Any CSE**: refers to any available CSE
      * **My CSE**: refers to a specific CSE assigned to the customer or their backup, if the CSE is out of the office

    * **Scheduled** - This option allows the user to enable the scheduled production deployment.

    >[!NOTE]
    >
    >If **Scheduled** option is selected, you can schedule your production deployment to the pipeline **after** the stage deployment (and **Use GoLive Approval**, if that has been enabled) to wait for a schedule to be set.
 The user can also choose to execute the production deployment immediately.
    >
    >
-   >Please refer to [**Deploy your Code**](../using/deploying-code.md), to set the deployment schedule or execute the production immediately.
+   >Please refer to [**Deploy your Code**](deploying-code.md), to set the deployment schedule or execute the production immediately.

    ![](assets/screen_shot_2018-08-10at22408pm.png)